jaspsingh/100-days-of-code/log.md

 ### Day 1: December 26, 2019
 **Today's Progress**: A little bit of UI design work (did not do too much today)

 **Thoughts**: I really struggled to start coding my app.
 I feel like it's taking time to get over the anxiety of working with unfamiliar stuff.
-Still struggling to work through anxiety of work that I'm scared of.

 **Link(s) to work**: [Calculator App](http://www.example.com)